-As always, thank you for reading the Methods of Leaders Blog, we hope the knowledge in this article helps you become a better version of yourself.
+As always, thank you for reading the Methods of 100 Coaches Blog, we hope the knowledge in this article helps you become a better version of yourself.

-If you want to learn step-by-step time management and productivity skills we recommend investing in yourself and your team with a Methods of Leaders membership.
+If you want to learn step-by-step time management and productivity skills we recommend investing in yourself and your team with a Methods of 100 Coaches membership.

-Learn How-To Plan Your Day and How to Effectively Manage Your To-Do’s with Peter Bregman’s Methods of Leaders ‘Productivity’ Course
+Learn How-To Plan Your Day and How to Effectively Manage Your To-Do’s with Peter Bregman’s Methods of 100 Coaches ‘Productivity’ Course

 Sources of Inspiration: